 The following five names have been approved for use on Titan: Ara Fluctus, Leilah Fluctus, Rohe Fluctus, Winia Fluctus, and Polelya Macula.
 See the Gazetteer of Planetary Nomenclature for more information and an image that shows the locations of these features.

-The name Louth has been approved for the martian crater located at 70.2N, 256.88W.
-See the Gazetteer of Planetary Nomenclature for more information.
+The names Corinto, Naryn, Thila, and Wiltz have been approved for four craters on Mars.
+Please see the list of Martian crater names in the Gazetteer of Planetary Nomenclature for more information.

 Six new names have been approved for use on Venus: Fulgora Dorsa, Heloha Fluctus, Sarasvati Mons, Akka Tholus, Eirene Tholus, and Yansa Tholus.
 All six of these features can be seen on the Venus map V-1.
 For more information, see the list of Venus feature names in the Gazetteer of Planetary… Read More

 The IAU has approved a new name for a chaos feature, and defined new coordinates for a valles on Mars.The name Chryse Chaos has been approved for the chaos feature located at 10.4N, 36.7W.
 The name Simud Vallis has been changed to the plural form of the descriptor term, Simud Valles, and the… Read More

 The name Euclides D has been officially reinstated for the lunar crater formerly named Eppinger.
 The 6 km crater is located at 9.4S, 25.7W, on lunar map LAC 76.
 For more information, see the list of satellite features (lettered craters) in the Gazetteer of Planetary Nomenclature.